anirudh-cloud/anirudhb_website/content/_index.md

 ---
 A product owner at heart, data analyst by education,

-and a failed entrepreneur by tough luck :)
+and an experienced entrepreneur :)

 <!-- Anirudh B>
 #Ani B